What is a Vapor Barrier Membrane for Soil Gas Mitigation?

 Methane Mitigation and Methane Soil-Gas Control

 Another common vapor barrier application relates to methane mitigation.
 In fact, high levels of methane are common around petroleum fields and landfills.
-And methane is known to enter overlying structures through cracks in the foundation and small pores in the concrete.
+Methane is known to enter overlying structures through cracks in the foundation and small pores in the concrete.
 Concerns about methane intrusion in methane zones and methane buffer zones lead to strict building and safety codes for construction.
 For instance, the LADBS maintains standard methane mitigation plans for projects within methane hazard zones.
 Accordingly, the standard plans contain details and notes for a vapor barrier that defends against vapor intrusion.

 There are different types of methane vapor barrier materials.
-And each make and model serves provides different purposes.
+And each makes and model serves different purposes.
 For instance, some additionally provide robust waterproofing utility against the hydrostatic pressures of a contacting groundwater table.
 Whereas others simply defend against low concentrations of sub-slab methane gas.
 Typically, there are multiple layers.
 To illustrate, these systems usually include a base layer of polymer film, a high-viscosity asphalt sealant, coats of low-viscosity asphalt emulsion, and a protective geo-fabric layer on top.

 VOC Vapor Intrusion Mitigation and Other Contaminants